Danny McBride: Early life

 McBride was born in Statesboro, Georgia.
 His mother, Kathy Rudy, and his stepfather both work at Marine Corps Base Quantico, as civilian support.
-McBride has Irish, Scottish, English and Jewish ancestry, with Catholic ancestors from Ulster who emigrated to Virginia in the 1870s.
+McBride has Irish, Scottish, English and Jewish ancestry, with Catholic ancestors from Ulster who immigrated to Virginia in the 1870s.
 He was raised Baptist and has said, "church was very much part of my life when I was a kid.
 My parents were really involved and went all the time."
 His mother performed sermons in church using puppets, and McBride stated that his "interest in telling stories comes from her."
 He was raised in Spotsylvania County, Virginia, where he graduated from Courtland High School.
 He attended University of North Carolina School of the Arts in Winston-Salem, North Carolina, and became one of the "Three Flavas" along with director Jody Hill and Kris Baucom.

 Career

 McBride was a second unit director for David Gordon Green's feature film debut George Washington, released in 2000.
 McBride made his acting debut in 2003, appearing in a supporting role in Green's second film All the Real Girls.

 In 2006, McBride played Fred Simmons in the low-budget comedy film The Foot Fist Way, which he co-wrote with collaborators Jody Hill and Ben Best.
 His character later appeared in Late Night with Conan O'Brien on February 26, 2008.
 McBride wrote and starred in the HBO original comedy series Eastbound & Down (also a collaboration with Hill and Best), as Kenny Powers, a washed-up former major league baseball pitcher with anger management issues.
 The series was produced by Gary Sanchez Productions, and the pilot episode premiered in February 2009, featuring Will Ferrell and Craig Robinson.

 HBO renewed the series for a second season in April 2009, and a fourth in July 2012.
 The series ended in November 2013.
 In March 2009, because of his role as Powers, he received an offer to play semi-professional baseball from the Pensacola Pelicans, a team in the American Association of Independent Professional Baseball.